nathanjsweet/nathanjsweet.github.io/_posts/2017-02-01-build-linux-for-virtualbox.md

 sudo qemu-nbd -d /deb/nbd1
 ```

-14. Start up you virtual machine, and when it's remove the old ramdisk, create a new one, and update grub.
+14. Start up you virtual machine, remove the old ramdisk, create a new one, and update grub.

 ```sh
 sudo rm /boot/initramfs-``uname -r``.img